Leader in digital wellbeing and mum of two, Georgie Powell, gives busy parents her wise screen time tips for life.

-Covid-19 lockdowns have caused screen time levels to skyrocket well over 100% and brought urgent attention to the concept of digital wellbeing.
-But well before coronavirus disrupted our lives, doctors, psychologists, technologists and wellbeing experts like me were sounding cautionary bells about the potential harm of excessive screen time and the urgent need for balance.
+COVID-19 lockdowns caused screen time levels to skyrocket well over 100% in 2020, and brought urgent attention to the concept of digital wellbeing.
+But well before the coronavirus disrupted our lives, doctors, psychologists, technologists and wellbeing experts like me were sounding cautionary bells about the potential harm of excessive screen time and the urgent need for balance.

-- Think about the values that you want to live as a family.
 What is important to you?
 Use these values to think about how to focus your time and energy as a family and set a routine for the week.
 You could use a family contract to agree on screen time limits, and sign it together.
 Being open about the controls you put in place and the reasons why, increases buy in.
-My eldest daughter loved being able to also decide on rules that apply to Mummy!
+My eldest daughter loved being able to also decide on rules that apply to mom!

 Most importantly though, remember that we are living in extraordinary times.
 Whilst these recommendations may work for your family, they should not add further pressure in an already stressful time.
 We are all doing our best.
 So as a parent that cares, give yourself a pat on the back.
 You can do this.